Liam-DeVoe/liam-devoe.github.io/_posts/2022-03-16-godels-incompleteness-theorem.md

 You can see why I didn't want to lead with this definition :)

-I promise that I'm not holding anything back anymore — this is the genuine, full incompleteness theorem which gödel himself proved.
+I promise that I'm not holding anything back anymore — this is the genuine, full incompleteness theorem which Gödel himself proved.
 These two extra assumptions rarely come up in casual discussions of the incompleteness theorem, which is why I left them until now to discuss.

 # Afterword